Motion Planning on One-Dimensional Peano Continua: Iterated Wild Sets and LS-Category

 \begin{definition} The \textit{wildness rank} of a non-empty space $X$ is the smallest positive integer $\rk(X)=n$ such that $\fw^n(X)=\emptyset$.
 If no such $n$ exists, we say the wildness rank is infinite and write $\rk(X)=\infty$. \end{definition}

-\begin{remark} Our definition of wildness rank mimics the definition of familiar set-theoretic ranks since it, in many respects, behaves like the Cantor-Bendixson rank.
-However, since we show that $\cat(X)$ and $\tc(X)$ are infinite whenever $\rk(X)$ is not a finite ordinal, we do not continue the definition of iterated wild sets into transfinite ordinals here. \end{remark}

-\begin{remark} It follows from the main result in \cite{BrazasMitra} that for any (one-dimensional) compact metric space $Y$, there exists a (one-dimensional) Peano continuum $X$ such that $\fw(X)=Y$.
+\begin{remark} It follows from \cite[Theorem 1.2]{BrazasMitra} that for any (one-dimensional) compact metric space $Y$, there exists a (one-dimensional) Peano continuum $X$ such that $\fw(X)=Y$.
 Hence, if $X$ is a one-dimensional Peano continuum, then $\fw(X)$ may be an arbitrary compact metric space of dimension $\leq 1$.
 Moreover, iterating the construction $X\mapsto Y$, one may construct (one-dimensional) Peano continua of rank $n$ for any $n\ge 0$. \end{remark}

+We will use Remark \ref{iterationremark} and the following definition to give an example of a space whose sequence of iterated wild sets fails to stabilize.